gdelamar/clopathlab.github/README.md

 To avoid merge conflicts, it is good to update the repository before doing any changes locally

 ### a.
 Update your forked repository
-- Go to your local folder where you cloned the repo (2. b.)
+Go to your local folder where you cloned the repository
-- Add the upstream remote if not done already

-    git remote add upstream https://github.com/clopathlab/clopathlab.github.io.git

-To verify that the remote where correctly configured type the following command, it should list 2 different remotes

-    git remote -v

 Fetch the last changes

     git fetch upstream

-Check out your fork's local master branch.

-    git checkout master

 Merge the changes from upstream/master into your local master branch.
 This brings your fork's master branch into sync with the upstream repository, without losing your local changes.